 Click the play button to hear my (not too cheesy) reading of the post.

 “What?
-Host?
+You host?
 What about Mike?
-Won’t he mind me being there, not mention your brothers and Spence and me sleeping over?”
+Won’t he mind?
+We’d all have to sleep over… your brothers and Spence and me.”

-Mike is Graham’s roommate and Mike’s celebratory Hanukkah would be long over by December 24th.
-Aside from the fact that Mike would probably be home and might not want the Jones/Clerk hoard descending during his holiday break, Graham’s apartment is all of 600 square feet.
+Mike is Graham’s roomie, and he’s Jewish, my point being that Hanukkah would be long over by December 24th.
+I figured he’d probably be home, and maybe he might not want the Jones/Clerk hoard descending en masse.
+Even if he didn’t mind, there was another problem.
+Graham’s apartment is barely 600 square feet.

 “Alright,” I say, “let’s do it.”